ipyflow/ipyflow/README.md

 Because IPyflow peeks at runtime state in order to infer dependencies, it needs to keep content of the notebook in sync with the kernel's memory state, even across browser refreshes.
-As such, IPyflow enables autosave-on-write by default, so that the kernel state, the notebook UI's in-memory state, and the notebook file on disk are all in sync.
+As such, IPyflow enables autosave-on-change by default, so that the kernel state, the notebook UI's in-memory state, and the notebook file on disk are all in sync.
 If you accidentally overwrite a cell's output that you wanted to keep, e.g. during a reactive execution, and autosave